-Please follow these guidelines to prepare the year 1 progress report for the Building Capacity for Health Advocacy grant program.
-The written report has 4 sections: (1) quantitative metrics as defined in your proposal, (2) qualitative reflection and storytelling from your experience, (3) a short self-assessment on advocacy capacity, and (4) finance report.
-Following submission of the written report, we will set up a call to discuss your year 1 experience and goals for year 2 in more detail.
+Please follow these guidelines to prepare your progress report for the Building Capacity for Health Advocacy grant program.
+The written report has 4 sections: (1) quantitative and qualitative assessment of the previous year, (2) a short self-assessment on advocacy capacity, (3) goal-setting for the upcoming year, and (4) finance report.
+Following submission of the written report, we will set up a call to discuss your experience to date and goals for the next year in more detail.

-- Executive Summary: In one paragraph, provide a top-level summary of your experience and accomplishments in the first year of the grant.
+In one paragraph, give us the top-level summary of your experience and accomplishments in the past year.
 We recommend coming back to write this summary after completing all of the sections below.

-- Advocacy capacity self-assessment: Please follow this link to complete the ACT!
-Quick, a shorter version of the Advocacy Capacity Tool that you may have completed as part of your proposal planning process.
+Please follow this link to complete the ACT!
+Quick.
 As you answer these questions, please note for yourself areas in which your organization is strongest, areas where you have strong partnerships, and 1-3 areas in which you want to strengthen capacity within your organization or coalitions.

-- Submit a budget for how you plan to use the second year of grant funds.
+b.
+Submit a budget for how you anticipate using the next year of grant funds.

 Updated as of July 6, 2021